uktrade/stream-read-ods/README.md

 ## Merged cells

 Merged cells in the spreadsheet are split, with the same value copied into all of the resulting cells.
-This is probably The Right Thing when converting a spreadsheet into a dataframe-like structure.
+This is probably The Right Thing when converting a spreadsheet into a dataframe-like structure since such cells are usually header-like.

 ## Running tests